cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 #### VerifyProof

-This algorithm outputs a boolean `verified` which indicates whether the proof verifies correctly, or not.
+This algorithm outputs a boolean `verified` which indicates whether the proof inside of the evaluation verifies correctly, or not.

 ~~~
 Input: